DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/turnouts/solenoid-turnouts.md

 - `<T id VPIN vpin>` - use this command when using a turnout/point controller that uses a single pin, whether connected directly to your
   \|EX-CS\| or via an I/O expander device
-- `<T id DCC linear_address>` - use this command when using DCC accessory decoders to control the turnout/point
+- `<T id DCC linear_address>[ - use this command when using DCC accessory decoders to control the turnout/point

 Refer to
-`reference/software/command-summary-consolidated:turnouts/points (configuring the ex-commandstation)`{.interpreted-text
-role="ref"} for details on these commands.
+`reference/software/command-summary-consolidated:turnouts/points (configuring the ex-commandstation)` for details on these commands.

 To define solenoid/coil based turnouts using \|EX-R\| (whether or not they are to be automated) via the \"myAutomation.h\" file, use the